Franklin University’s Affordable Learning Initiatives

 Recognizing the importance of affordability in education, in 2017 Franklin University implemented its eTextbook initiative.
 The goal of the eTextbook initiative is to provide students with online access to textbooks, and to lower textbook costs.

 As part of the eTextbook initiative, courses may use eBooks licensed through the library, or open educational resources, which are available to students at no cost.
 Librarians work with faculty and course designers to identify titles which the library can purchase for use in courses, or which are available for use under an open license.
-Currently 153 library eBooks are used as course textbooks.
+Franklin University currently uses 179 library ebooks and 28 OER or other external free ebooks as textbooks in courses.

-As of Fall 2019, over two-thirds of Franklin University’s courses have had their course texts transitioned to the eTextbook initiative.
+As of Fall 2019, 87% of Franklin University’s courses have had their course texts transitioned to the eTextbook initiative.